What is the Penalty for Cutting Tree Without Permit: NSW Rules

 Penalties from the Land and Environment Court

-In severe cases, offenders can be prosecuted in the Land and Environment Court of NSW, which can impose fines up to $1.1 million.
+In severe cases, offenders can be prosecuted in the Land and Environment Court of NSW, where the maximum penalty can reach up to $1.1 million.
+For corporations involved in large-scale clearing, fines can reach up to $2 million.
 These high penalties reflect the seriousness of tree protection laws and their importance in preserving the environment.
+Beyond financial penalties, the court can also impose restoration or remediation orders that require offenders to replace removed trees and rehabilitate the affected area.

 tree removal using a chainsaw